a_skyline2

 1867

 There was a ‘British Infants’ school listed in 1859.
+Mike CHITTY in his book on Wavertree Village explains that the school was at one time known as ‘Cow Lane College’ because Prince Alfred Rd was originally called Cow Lane.
 The present building amalgamated with St Bridget’s CE in 1995 and was extensively remodelled in 1997.
 Now known as Wavertree CE.

 Underlea